 Due to the severity and discomfort of withdrawal symptoms, it can be very difficult for a person to quit “cold turkey” on their own, without assistance.

-When symptoms of withdrawal onset depends on the person, their level of abuse and the particular opiate painkiller addiction abused are factors.
+While symptoms of withdrawal onset depend on the person, their level of abuse and the particular opiate painkiller addiction abused are factors.
 For opiates, there will likely be some symptoms that occur early on, and others that may set in later.

 Early symptoms of opiate withdrawal may include:

 As these symptoms persist, a person may appear on edge and restless.
 These symptoms can occur as soon as 6-8 hours after last use.